 A 301 redirect may save you from the risk of losing out on customer experience and SEO ranking.
 However, you may have to use it strategically to make full use of it.
 If the page you are redirecting your customers to is not at all relevant to the inactive URL, the risk might remain.
 The new page that you are redirecting your customers to should have similar and somewhat better information than the previous page to ensure better customer satisfaction.

-If you have switched to a new CMS and lot of links need redirecting, then maybe you can bulk redirect them all to your homepage.
+If you have switched to a new CMS and a lot of links need redirecting, then maybe you can bulk redirect them all to your homepage.
 Another way to do this would be to download all the backlinks to your site, and then prioritize and redirect them according to page ranking.
 In all cases, care should be taken to not move the site before setting up the 301 redirect.

 Installation and Setting up of a URL Redirect Plugin

-On the Options tab, you can set a timeline for generating redirect and 404 logs.
+On the Options tab, you can set a timeline for generating redirects and 404 logs.
 Also, you can specify how to automatically generate a URL, in case you are not providing the URL to redirect.
 On this page, you can also delete all the redirections created using this plugin.

 You can create a new redirect option on the ‘Redirects’ tab.
 Just need to specify the Source URL and Target URL along with the group where it will be added.